CHC33015 Certificate III in Individual Support (Ageing)

 Units

-This unit describes the skills and knowledge required to respond to the goals and aspirations of older people and provide support services in a manner that focuses on improving health outcomes and quality of life, using a person-centred approach.
-This unit applies to support workers in residential or community contexts.
-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+This unit describes the performance outcomes, skills and knowledge required to facilitate the empowerment of people receiving support, and to deliver rights-based services using a person-centred approach.
+It should be carried out in conjunction with individualised plans.
+This unit applies to workers in varied care and support contexts.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.

-This unit describes the skills and knowledge required to organise, provide and monitor support services within the limits established by an individualised plan.
-The individualised plan refers to the support or service provision plan developed for the individual accessing the service and may have many different names in different organisations.
-This unit applies to workers who provide support under direct or indirect supervision in any community services or health context.
-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+This unit describes the performance outcomes, skills and knowledge required to organise, provide and monitor personal support services for a person within the limits established by an individualised plan.
+The individualised plan refers to the support or service provision plan developed for the person accessing the service and may have different names in different organisations.
+This unit applies to workers who provide care or support under direct, indirect or remote supervision.
+Work is carried out in a manner which supports independence as well as the physical and emotional wellbeing of the person receiving support.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.

 This unit describes the skills and knowledge required to communicate effectively with clients, colleagues, management and other industry providers.
 This unit applies to a range of health and community service contexts where workers may communicate face-to-face, in writing or using digital media and work with limited responsibility under direct or indirect supervision.
 The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.